Kitchen Design Sydney

 Wall or underbench oven?

 There are pros and cons to both options here.
 A wall oven is more comfortable to use when cooking but reduces available bench space.
 An underbench is the opposite, providing more bench space above but less conveniently positioned.
-Your choice here will revolve around your cooking preferences and how big or small your kitchen space is.
+Your choice here will revolve around your cooking preferences and how much room you have to work with in the space.

 Integrated appliances are ideal as they provide a seamless look to the kitchen design but they do cost more to install.
 Depending on your budget you may wish to forego this option.